Decoding of (Interleaved) Generalized Goppa Codes: Introduction

 \section{Introduction}

 Goppa codes~\cite{GVD70} are currently receiving renewed attention due to their applicability in the McEliece public-key cryptosystem \cite{McE78}, which has remained unbroken for more than 40 years. \emph{Generalized Goppa codes} (GGCs) are an extension of Goppa codes to a new class of codes which are defined by a set of \textit{code locator polynomials} and a \emph{Goppa polynomial} ~\cite{shekhunova_cyclic_1981,bezzateev1997gGC}.
-Classical Goppa codes are GGCs with code locators of degree one.
-The minimum Hamming distance of GGCs reduces with the maximum degree of the code locators.
-They are useful to decode localized errors due to their error correction capability on locations of different degrees~\cite{BezzateevShekhunova1998Localized}.
 A special class of binary GGCs which is perfect in the weighted Hamming metric was introduced in~\cite{BezzateevShekhunova2013Perfect} and cyclic GGCs were investigated in \cite{bezzateev2014subclass,bezzateev_cyclic_2015}.
 Recent works~\cite{noskov_one_2020}, \cite{noskov_mceliece_2020} present a construction of binary GGCs with irreducible code locator polynomials of first and second degree.